Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 RACI stands for:

-• Responsible – Who performs the action?
+• Responsible – Who executes the action?

 • Informed – Who is informed after the decision?

 For crises, you need a clear RACI matrix.
-Not for every conceivable case – but for the critical decisions.
+Not for every conceivable case—but for the critical decisions.

-Example RACI Matrix for Crisis Decisions:
+Example RACI matrix for crisis decisions:

 Decision / Action